Muzungu Price. What is it?

 Many African businesses never seem to have a fixed price on their items so this can make it really hard to shop.

-Prices always fluctuate based on the appearance of the person and even the colour of that person’s skin who is purchasing a product.
+Prices always fluctuate based on the appearance of the person and even the color of that person’s skin who is purchasing a product.
 This is an experience that is felt by both locals and foreigners visiting the country.
 It is, however, more felt by foreigners, especially whites, who are locally referred to as ‘Muzungu’ or ‘Mzungu’ in countries like Tanzania, Uganda, and Kenya where Kiswahili is spoken.

 This article is NOT in any way a slur on Africa or intended to be racist, but as someone said to me, it is in fact ‘reverse racism’, but clearly there is no such thing!